-where %Nc is the critical N concentration, Si and Wmax,i are the slope of the linear-plateau curve and the maximum value of biomass (i.e., plateau) for a given date, respectively, and W and %NPlant have the same meaning as previously defined in this present study.
-The second expression represents the CNDC component:
+where %Nc is the critical N concentration, Si and Wmax,i are the slope of the linear-plateau curve and the maximum value of biomass (i.e., plateau) for a given date, respectively, min represents the minima function (i.e., plateau), and W and %NPlant have the same meaning as previously defined in this present study.
+This linear-plateau curve is defined with nitrogen concentration as the independent variable and biomass as the dependent variable and is written in point-slope form where the reference point used is the critical point.